THQ Nordic Will Establish a New Studio in Barcelona to Develop a Full Remake of 2001's GOTHIC

 The Gothic series has never been hugely popular in the Americas, but Europe is a totally different story, with many fans of the role-playing classic from Poland and Germany eagerly awaiting any news on the future of the once-great franchise.

-While the original trilogy was brought to life by Piranha Bytes, the fourth game, titled Arcania: Gothic 4 was developed at Spellbound Entertainment and published by Nordic Games.
-Unlike the first two instalments, Arcania was released to generally mixed reviews, with Piranha focusing on the Gothic-like Risen in the meantime.
+While the original trilogy was brought to life by Piranha Bytes, the fourth game, Arcania: Gothic 4, was developed at Spellbound Entertainment and published by Nordic Games.
+Unlike the first two instalments, Arcania was released to generally mixed reviews, with Piranha focusing on the Gothic-like Risen at the time.

 None other than THQ Nordic — formerly Nordic Games — announced in 2019 that the company had purchased Piranha Bytes, showing an intention to revive Gothic one day with the help of its original creators.